Codeception/Codeception/docs/modules/Yii2.md

 ### dontSeeCheckboxIsChecked

-Assert if the specified checkbox is unchecked.
+Check that the specified checkbox is unchecked.
-Use css selector or xpath to match.

-Example:

 ``` php
 <?php